Ask a Librarian

 United States Law Week - United States Law Week reports weekly on the proceedings, opinions and activities of the United States Supreme Court and other federal courts.
 Contents inlcude Legal News Highlights and Case Alert Highlights.
 The Legal News section contains thorough reviews of developments in the law including pending legislation, rules decisions or reaction to new court decisions.
 The Summary & Analysis section, discusses certain cases in depth.
 Analysis & Perspective provides a more in-depth review of issues in the Legal News.
 The Circuit Split Roundup is a monthly feature describing differences between federal circuit courts of appeals on points of law.
 The Supreme Court Today component of the service is a searchable database of the status of certiorari petitions, full-text Supreme Court opinions, summaries of selected oral arguments, an upcoming oral argument schedule and an annual Review of Term section that analyzes some of the major topics considered that term.
 Authorized users can arrange to receive weekly e-mail summaries of United States Law Week with links to the full-text articles.
-To receive the email, please contact Helen Wohl, Assistant Library Director for Collection Development and Special Collections (305-284-2823).
+To receive the email, please contact Helen Wohl, Assistant Library Director for Collection Development and Acquisitions (305-284-2823).
 For off-campus access, users must use a user name and password.

 The Acquisitions staff will notify each faculty member when his or her order has been placed, and, if requested, route the requested item to the faculty member after processing.
 If the faculty request indicates that the material is needed by a particular date, Acquisitions staff will attempt to meet that deadline.
 If the delivery date cannot be met, the Acquisitions staff will ask the faculty member whether the Law Library should initiate an interlibrary loan request for the intermediate time period.
 For more information, contact Helen Wohl (305-284-2823 or firstname.lastname@example.org).